 We all have items in our home gathering dust that we’ve been meaning to get rid of for years.
 Moving home is the best time to deal with these items.
 Hire a skip to chuck out all those unwanted belongings so that you can have a fresh start in your new home.
 Alternatively, you can try and make some money out of these items.
 Your neighbourhood may allow yard sales, in which case you can set up a stall outside your home and sell to passers-by.
-There are also options such as attending flea markets, selling online, giving to charity shops, donating to auctions or even seeing if your friends and family will take anything.
+There are also options such as attending flea markets, selling online and giving to charity shops.
+Alternatively donate to auctions or even see if your friends and family will take anything.

 You should start packing early, so that it’s not a race before moving day.
-Start with the belongings you need the least – these could be Christmas decorations or summer garden tools.
-Then start packing books, dvds, ornaments, excess clothes, until eventually you’re left with the bare essentials.
+Start with the belongings you need the least.
+These could be Christmas decorations or summer garden tools.
+Then start packing books, dvds, ornaments and excess clothes, until eventually you’re left with the bare essentials.
 Make sure boxes don’t exceed 30 pounds and buy bubble wrap or polystyrene for fragile items.
 Label all boxes so that you know what items are in which (it will make unpacking on the other end much easier).

 Find someone to look after the kids and pets